Expanding Shortened URLs in a Ruby String

 end

-Then simply call expand_urls or expand_urls! on the text that contains shortened URLs.
-The bang method changes the string in-place where the regular method returns a copy of the string and leaves the original unchanged.
+Then call expand_urls or expand_urls! on any text containing shortened URLs.
+The bang method modifies the string in place; the regular method returns a new string and leaves the original untouched.

 s = "http://tinyurl.com/asdf"